Eclectic-Sheep/sheeprl/howto/logs_and_checkpoints.md

 > **Note**
 >
 > When restarting an experiment from a specific checkpoint (`resume_from=/path/to/checkpoint.ckpt`), it is **mandatory** to pass as argument the same configurations of the experiment you want to restart.
-This is due to the way hydra creates the folder in which it saves configs: if you do not pass the same configurations, you may have an unexpected log directory (i.e., the name of the log directory could be misleading).
+This is due to the way hydra creates the folder in which it saves configs: if you do not pass the same configurations, you may have an unexpected log directory (i.e., the folder is created in the wrong folder).